-Here are some tips based on studies that you can follow to write a killer headline.
+Here are some tips that you can follow to write a killer headline for your next blog post.

 - Keep The Language Simple and Easy To Understand